microsoft/AdaptiveCards/APISpec.md

 # Next steps

-* API reviiew on each platform
+* API review on each platform
 * "Sample" apps exercising the API
-* Document the snippets
+* Document the major pieces (https://docs.microsoft.com/en-us/adaptive-cards/display/libraries/wpf)
 * Any missing items/features of a specific renderer not accounted for?